 Grouping – You can group the data in the report by fields.
 This allows you separate certain aspects of the information.
 For example, you may wish to isolate the records by company, allowing you to quickly and easily identify the vacancies from certain companies.
-To do this, drag the column header into the tool bar marked Drag column header in to the tool bar to group by that field.
+To do this, drag the column header into the tool bar marked Drag column header in to the tool bar to group by that field

 You can group by multiple fields, with the group options displayed within the tool bar.
 To remove a grouping, click the X or drag the column header out of the tool bar.

 Ordering – You can change the order of how the report is displayed by single clicking the column header.
 This will switch between and ascending, descending and no order with each click.
-This can be used in conjuction with the Grouping settings and will be displayed with an arrow and the order field highlighted.
+This can be used in conjunction with the Grouping settings and will be displayed with an arrow and the order field highlighted.